hainanese chicken rice with chilli

 We are inevitably disappointed.

 (And, strangely enough, we always tend to get to that point on the very day my mother decides to cook it.
 Meaning that we eat one version for lunch and another for dinner.
-Mum has since taken to sending us texts informnig us of impending chicken rice so we don’t make that mistake too often.)
+Mum has since taken to sending us texts informing us of impending hainan chicken rice so we don’t make that mistake too often.)

 I’ve showed you how to make the chicken and soup before on the blog (albeit in the form of a cleansing soup) and I love that recipe to pieces.